 Creator’s keywords: bliss, wishes granted

 The horizontal lines show a stable, calm energy.
 There are no turbulent waters here.
 Things seem tranquil – maybe even to the point of feeling a bit stagnant!
 This is a card of enjoying the things that make you feel good – a nice meal, beautiful music.
 It’s a card of indulgence.
-Pleasure is the name of the game.
+Let yourself feel pleasure, and be grateful for that feeling!

 The crescent moon hanging in the distance reminds me that it is important to feel good NOW, not hinge our positive emotions on reaching some far away goal or distant state.
 Life is happening around us every moment, and we can generate the feelings we desire in big ways and small every day.